 Advising the Republic of South Africa in an ICSID arbitration brought by foreign investors pursuant to bilateral investment treaties challenging domestic minerals and petroleum legislation.

 Natalie obtained her degree in English law and German law (LLB) from King’s College, University of London and the University of Passau, Germany.
-She has an executive masters degree in International Strategy (MSc) from the London School of Economics and Political Science.
+She has an executive masters degree in International Strategy and Diplomacy (MSc) from the London School of Economics and Political Science.

 Natalie is qualified as a Solicitor-Advocate in England and Wales.